Applications for 2020 intake date extends to 30 June 2020 for the next intake

-The Master’s Programme in Heritage Management is a new two-year degree programme, the first of its kind in India.
-It emphasises a critical understanding of heritage, and a holistic management approach to the heritage sector.
+The Master’s Programme in Heritage Management is a two-year degree programme, the first of its kind in India.
+It emphasizes a critical understanding of heritage, and a holistic management approach to the heritage sector.
 Areas of exploration within the curriculum include a diverse range of sectors spanning tangible and intangible heritage, cultural and natural heritage, historic and contemporary/living heritage, and so on, with emphasis on the management of these categories.

 The programme practices mixed pedagogy and includes lectures, seminars, discussion and group works as well as field-learning, including immersion and practicum programmes and a culminating thesis.